2018-19 Music Scholarships and Auditions Page

 To schedule your audition time, please call 269-565-7859 or email firstname.lastname@example.org for additional information.

 You must provide your own accompanist.
-If you wish to use our staff pianist, you must submit your music via email.
+If you wish to use our staff pianist, you must submit your music via email at least one week in advance of your scheduled performance.
 There is a $10 fee to use our faculty accompanist which must be paid at the time of service.
-Email your musical score to: firstname.lastname@example.org (Due date: TBD).
+Email a copy of your musical score to: email@example.com .
 Please include your contact information (phone & email address).